22 March, 2011

 "Nooo, we haven't."
 Flashes of lightning in her eyes at that answer.
 Then she looked ill, "Oh, by the saints, I forgot to cancel the flowers!"

-In thinking about the faeries spiriting her away, I almost blurted out, LIKE THAT WOULD HAPPEN, but luckily caught my tongue in time as I caught the remark about the green socks.
-Green anything at an Irish wedding is taboo.
+In thinking about the faeries spiriting her away, I almost blurted out, LIKE THAT WOULD HAPPEN, but luckily caught me tongue in time as I caught the remark about the green socks.
+Green is considered taboo at an Irish wedding.
 Was he nuts?
 Was I actually getting into this conversation, or what?

 "When were ya married?"
-She asked me suddenly, "I can't remember was it November?"
+She asked me suddenly, "I can't remember whether it was November?"

 "No, October.
-It was very nice, but it rained; I know bad luck, some may say, or lots of children, others will say.
-And me wife was lucky it was me best man wished her joy on her day because it was almost her mum was about to step in."
+It was very nice, but it rained; I know, some may say, that it means lots of children in the marriage.
+And me wife was lucky it was me best man who wished her joy on her day, because it was almost her Mam was about to step in."
 Maureen gasped at that.
 "So we were saved by a fast-tinking Irishman we were."
-Yeah, it's bad luck for a woman to wish another woman joy on her wedding day it has to be a male.
+Yeah, it's bad luck for a woman to wish another woman joy on her wedding day; it has to be a male.

 "Hum, I was tinkin October be a pretty month, but Rosie said dose dat marry during harvest will spend dere lives gatherin'."

 "Gatherin' great wealth," I brightly interjected.
-"Oh, and ye know dat old sayin' about hearin' a cuckoo on your weddin' mornin', me wife had a cuckoo clock she heard on her way to da church, but she taught it meant she was cuckoo fer marryin' da likes of me when all da time it was wishin' her luck on her day."
+"Oh, and ye know dat old sayin' about hearin' a cuckoo on yer weddin' mornin'?
+Me wife had a cuckoo clock in her kitchen.
+It went off as she was leavin' fer da church.
+She heard it and taught it meant she was cuckoo fer marryin' da likes of me when all da time it was wishin' her luck on her day."
 And I laughed at the memory.

 "Dat reminds me I heard at Barry and Molly's weddin' dey stomped on a glass.
 I was horrified at dat, such bad luck!"
 She said.